 Once this is done, you would need to enable data collection.
 You can do this by marking ENABLED=”true” in /etc/default/sysstat in Ubuntu for instance.

 Cacti is an open source utility used to monitor networks and network devices, such as routers, switches and servers.
 Cacti has a web interface which can be configured and administered by end-users .

 here is an example graph generated by cacti :

-iftop is a command line tool which provides statistics about network connections and bandwidth usage in a GUI.
-It tells which network uses the most bandwidth (how much upload and download).
-Much like top, iftop output is updated automatically every few seconds and the result is sorted by resource hungry first network connections.
+iftop is a command line utility that allows users to monitor and track network connections and bandwidth usage in a graphical interface.
+It provides information on which network is using the most bandwidth, including details on upload and download usage.
+Similar to the top command, iftop’s output is constantly updated and sorted by network connections.

 Once it is installed, just type in sudo iftop .
 This will open up a file as shown below :

 PowerTop is a command-line diagnostic tool that can be used to monitor the electrical power usage of applications running on a Linux machine that is not connected to a power source.
 By using PowerTop interactively, administrators can configure various power management settings to identify and monitor power-hungry programs.
 This can be useful for extending the battery life of laptops.